RetroPie/RetroPie-Docs/docs/First-Installation.md

 If you wish to put in configurations for multiple controllers you can do so from the start menu of emulationstation.
 For more details on manual controller configurations see this page [Here](https://github.com/petrockblog/RetroPie-Setup/wiki/RetroArch-Configuration)

 ## Expand File System

 Once your controller is set up you'll need to make a few configurations before you can transfer your ROMs over go to the RetroPie Menu:

 ![retropiemenu](https://cloud.githubusercontent.com/assets/10035308/9140677/2beba548-3cf0-11e5-8254-d8329b0f35b8.png)

 You'll want to select raspberry Pi configuration tool raspi-config (This allows your sd card to use all its memory rather than the small partition it was released with.)

 ![retropiemenuraspiconfig](https://cloud.githubusercontent.com/assets/10035308/9140687/3be5a282-3cf0-11e5-9f48-58d23552bcda.png)

-It will open up into this:
+It will open up into the following, if using a gamepad **Press right on the dpad** and choose select:

 ![raspi-config](https://cloud.githubusercontent.com/assets/10035308/9140867/856bb85a-3cf1-11e5-8697-04f60ecf8563.png)

-Select it and you will get this message:
+You will get this message:

 ![raspi-config2](https://cloud.githubusercontent.com/assets/10035308/9140889/ad8879c2-3cf1-11e5-8d77-7c81af7dba16.png)

-Press the right arrow and choose finish
+Press right and choose finish

 ![raspi-config3](https://cloud.githubusercontent.com/assets/10035308/9140900/dcfdf556-3cf1-11e5-978c-e5d620ab98fc.png)